msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 top = false
 +++

-You can manage internal orders by program within open mSupply.
+You can manage Internal Orders by program within Open mSupply.
 This involves using some special settings for master lists.
 In this method, a program is an extension to a master list.
 A program includes a standard list of items as well as:

 - **Order Types**: defined categories setting the maximum number of orders and quantity of stock to be ordered per period
 - **Period Schedules**: defined time intervals when orders can be placed; schedules and periods must be set up before creating programs